 When I turned 30, I started this blog to chronicle all of the awkward situations I found myself in, which seemed to be very specific to a person of my exact demographic.
 I figured people might get a kick out of the variety of this-could-only-happen-to-me encounters.

-I’ve also realized that my struggles are very different from those of my friends who are married and/or have kids and also those who are more recently out of college and into the real world.
-There’s some kind of expectation or self-imposed pressure or something, especially in Christian circles, that your 20s are the time of your life when become a wife and a mom, but when 29 came and went, that wasn’t how things panned out for me.
+But more than that, I knew I wanted to use this space to connect with people by sharing some of my most challenging experiences.
+I’ve realized that my struggles are very different from those of my friends who are married (most with kids) and from those who are significantly younger.
+There’s some kind of expectation or self-imposed pressure or something, especially in traditional Christian circles, that your 20s are the time of your life when you become a wife and a mom and everything magically gets figured out.

 That’s the stuff I want to talk about.
 Because for every triumph, there are dozens of trials we’re afraid to share with the world.
 And I think we owe it to ourselves to share the whole story, not just the good parts.
 (But also the good parts!)

 Thanks for coming on this journey with me, friend.